-Like many other process measuring instruments, there are many aspects you need to keep in mind before deciding to buy pressure switches however, below are the summary of general rules based on our decade’s experience, for you to follow up.
+Like many other process measuring instruments, there are many aspects you need to keep in mind before deciding to buy Pressure Switches however, below are the summary of general rules based on our decade’s experience, for you to follow up.

 Basic Types

 At low pressures (compressed air and very low pressure hydraulics), diaphragm and bellows movements, sometimes Bourdon tube, are most often used.
 At high pressures, piston and bourdon tube movements are most common.
-Snap action contacts seem to be universally used except in switches with tilting mercury contacts actuated with a Bourdon tube.
+Snap action contacts seem to be universally used except in Pressure Switches with tilting mercury contacts actuated with a Bourdon tube.

 Expected Service Life